Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

 \subsection{Results}

 We evaluate our proposed approach against a diverse set of baselines on two automated driving datasets.
 Table \ref{tab:model_comparison_DEEPSCENARIO} presents the quantitative results on the DeepScenario dataset.
-Our proposed model achieves the lowest \gls{rmse}, off-track, and collision rates for both overall performance and the non-VRU subset.
-For VRUs, although our method shows slightly higher positional errors compared to some baselines, it is significantly more robust compared to all baselines.

-Overall, our model outperforms all baselines on seven out of eight metrics, and even our small variant with only \num{59}K parameters surpasses all baselines on the same seven metrics.
-The only exception is VRU \gls{rmse}, where two baselines achieve marginally better positional accuracy.
-Remarkably, our approach exhibits greater robustness than ground truth agents, whose errors largely stem from annotation noise.
+The proposed model achieves the lowest \gls{fde} for the overall and non-\gls{vru} subset, as well as the most robust behavior in terms of collision, off-route and off-track rates.
+Overall, our model outperforms all baselines on seven out of eight metrics, and even our small variant with only \num{60}k parameters surpasses all baselines on the same seven metrics.
+The only exception is \gls{vru} \gls{fde}, where two baselines achieve marginally better positional accuracy.
+Notably, our approach achieves lower off-route and off-track rates than ground truth agents, whose errors largely stem from annotation noise.

-The learning-free \emph{\gls{cv}} baseline achieves reasonable positional accuracy for VRUs, as most do not abruptly change speed or direction, but performs poorly on other metrics, underscoring the need to model interactions. \emph{LateFusionMLP} captures more realistic behaviors but still suffers from high off-track and collision rates, likely due to limited model capacity.
+The learning-free \emph{\gls{cv}} baseline achieves reasonable positional accuracy for \glspl{vru}, as most do not abruptly change speed or direction, but performs poorly on other metrics, underscoring the need to model interactions. \emph{LateFusionMLP} captures more realistic behaviors but still suffers from low robustness and comparably high \gls{fde}, likely due to limited model capacity.
 Both \emph{GraphAIRL} variants demonstrate high positional accuracy and robustness.
-Notably, training the model with our adaptive reward offset significantly improves its robustness while only slightly affecting its positional accuracy.
-Finally, the \emph{\gls{bc}} baseline achieves low \gls{rmse} but incurs extremely high off-track and collision rates due to the aforementioned covariate shift when being executed in simulation.
+Notably, training the model with our adaptive reward offset significantly improves its robustness and yields a small gain in positional accuracy.
+Finally, the \emph{\gls{bc}} baseline achieves low \gls{fde} but incurs extremely high off-track and collision rates due to the aforementioned covariate shift when executed in simulation.

 Table \ref{tab:model_comparison_INTERACTION_IN_Dataset} presents the evaluation results on the INTERACTION dataset.
-Similarly, both our proposed models demonstrate high positional accuracy and robustness, outperforming all baselines on two of the three evaluated metrics.
+Similarly, the proposed model achieves the best performance on all four evaluation metrics.
+Its compact variant \emph{Ours (small)} remains competitive, exhibiting comparable \gls{fde} and outperforming all baselines in robustness.